darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/README.md

 * [CLI](./01_cli/README.md) - setup using `helm`, `kubectl`, `aws`, and optional `eksctl` commands with using either IRSA or Pod-Identity association for authorization configuration.
 * [Terraform](./02_terraform/README.md) - setup using `terraform` with either IRSA or Pod-Identity association for authorization configuration.
+* [Python](./03_python/README.md) - setup in Python, either via `boto3`/`kubernetes` client calls directly, or by scripting the same `aws`/`kubectl`/`eksctl` commands the CLI path uses, with either IRSA or Pod-Identity association for authorization configuration.

 ### ELBv2 Demos

-After the AWS Load Balancer is installed, you test it by deploying service, ingress, or gateway manifests that triggering provisionign of either ALB or NLB.
+After the AWS Load Balancer is installed, you test it by deploying service, ingress, or gateway manifests that trigger provisioning of either ALB or NLB.

 * [Overview](./demos/README.md)
   * [Terraform](./demos/tf/README.md) - bring up the demos or use one at a time with `terraform -target`
   * [CLI](./demos/cli/README.md) - use script to bring up all the demos, or run through them manually.
+  * [Python](./demos/python/README.md) - use script to bring up all the demos, either via the `kubernetes` Python client or by scripting `kubectl`.

 ### Verifying the Install